 Your budget determines your spending capacity for new expenses.
 But as we mentioned earlier, many expenses are naturally attached to others.
 Think of the various expenses associated with full-time employees.
-It’s not just salary.
+It’s not just a salary.
 You must also account for benefits, payroll taxes, insurance, etc.

 Likewise, consider attached expenses when taking measures to improve profitability as well.
 For example, let’s say you plan on increasing profits by making more sales.
 But what about the costs of making those additional sales?

-3. Do More with Less People
+3. Do More With Fewer People

 For example, a restaurateur could pay his or her dinner crew a little more to stay later and clean the restaurant instead of hiring a private cleaning company.
 A retailer could pay a few sales associates a little more to manage inventory instead of hiring stock clerks.

 However, you won’t know which tasks your existing employees are capable of fulfilling unless you talk to them.
 Everyone has more they can bring to the table.
-While staying on budget might limit your hiring capacity, it also creates the need to make the most out of your current team.
+While staying on a budget might limit your hiring capacity, it also creates the need to make the most out of your current team.
 It’s time to put that entrepreneurial creativity to work.

-4. Don’t Hire Unless It’s Absolutely Necessary
+4. Don’t Hire Unless It’s Necessary

 Speaking of new full-time employees, one of the most common mistakes in new businesses is growing too fast.
-This is largely due to the outdated perception that you can’t get anything done or impress new clients without a big team.
+This is mainly due to the outdated perception that you can’t get anything done or impress new clients without a big team.
 The general perception of smaller teams has changed.
-You don’t need a big team to be highly productive or impress new clients.
+You don’t need a big group to be highly productive or impress new clients.
 And it usually takes several years to implement the systems and processes required for big teams.

-Hence, you don’t have to factor the cost of a big team into your budget.
+Hence, you don’t have to factor the cost of a big team in your budget.
 Even if your workload increases dramatically, you can probably handle it with just a few more full-time employees.
-But you should only bring on these employees when it is absolutely necessary.
-As we mentioned in the previous section, staying on budget will remind you that new employees are rarely the solution to a new obstacle.
+But you should only bring on these employees when it is necessary.
+As we mentioned in the previous section, staying on a budget will remind you that new employees are rarely the solution to a new obstacle.

 5. Focus On Your Ads, Not Your Ad Budget

 If your competitors are increasing their marketing budgets by the month, you don’t have to feel compelled to do the same.
 Instead, focus on making your ads more tailored to the preferences of your target audience.
-You can also maintain your marketing budget by making sure you aren’t wasting money on ads that aren’t driving high quality leads or sales.
+You can also maintain your marketing budget by making sure you aren’t wasting money on ads that aren’t driving high-quality leads or sales.

 Which Small Business Software Tools are Free?

-Believe it or not, some of the most popular software tools for small businesses are completely free.
+Believe it or not, some of the most popular software tools for small businesses are entirely free.
 Perhaps the best example is Google Analytics, which shows you whether or not your current marketing strategies are successfully converting website visitors into paying customers.
-You can see how much time people are spending on your website at different times of the day, and whether they accessed your site through an organic search, an ad, or a website like Yelp.
+You can see how much time people are spending on your website at different times of the day and whether they accessed your site through an organic search, an ad, or a website like Yelp.